NFC Guide: All You Need to Know About Near Field Communication

 Near field communication (NFC) is associated with mobile contactless payments like Apple Pay.
-EMV, which stands for “Europay, Mastercard, and Visa,” is associated with chip card payments.
+EMV® — developed and managed by American Express, Discover, JCB, Mastercard, UnionPay, and Visa — is associated with chip card payments.

 A quick refresher on what’s happening here: The United States has moved toward chip cards (instead of magnetic-stripe cards) as the standard.
 These new chip cards are a lot more secure than the magnetic-stripe cards we currently carry, and have been proven to cut down on counterfeiting.
 Countries that have already made the switch to EMV (the U.S. is late to the party here) have seen a dramatic reduction in certain types of credit card fraud.